mimiro-io/mssql-datalayer/README.md

 `fieldName` is the name of the property in the dataset

 `order` is in what order it should be written in to the table

+`datatype` is the type defined for the matching table column

+`resolveNamespace` if true, this will resolve any namespace ref prefix to a full uri

 We use could use this to specify if we want to write the property to the database or not.